neustar/idiomatic.js/readme.md

     if ( !foo ) ...

     // ...Be careful, this will also match: 0, "", null, undefined, NaN
-    // If you _MUST_ test for a boolean false, then use if ( foo === false ) ...
+    // If you _MUST_ test for a boolean false, then use tripple equals if ( foo === false ) ...